tom-huntington/pufferfish/README_TEMPLATE.md

 Pufferfish is an alternative syntax for [Jello](https://github.com/codereport/jello) / 🪼 [Jellyfish](https://github.com/codereport/jellyfish) 🪼

-Jello/Jellyfish is based on the idea that we an build up arbitrary functions by composing builtins (i.e. `sort`, `head`) with just two variadic functions
+Jello/Jellyfish is based on the idea that we an build up arbitrary functions by composing builtins (i.e. `sort`, `head`) with two variadic functions (higher order).
 ```c++
 is_unary_invocable auto F₁(is_invocable auto ...fns)
 is_binary_invocable auto F₂(is_invocable auto ...fns)